-Over the last few days I've been ill and perhaps annoyingly for me, I've felt more under-the-weather in the evenings or as I like to put on my own time.
+Over the last few days I've been i'll and perhaps annoyingly for me, I've felt more under-the-weather in the evenings, or as I like to put it, during my own time.
+But why?

-The thing is, people are much more likely to get sick whilst they’re at home than when they’re working and this is an important area to understand.
+The thing is, people are much more likely to get sick whilst they’re at home than when they’re working and this is an important thing to understand.

 Is being ill an excuse?

 I’ve worked for a number of business owners who have been dismissive of people that get ill with a number of them exclaiming that they’ve never had a day off to sickness in their working lives and that they can’t understand why their employees are ill.